Church tabernacle: Catholic Church

-The Catholic Church holds to the doctrine of transubstantiation which holds to the belief that the body and blood of Christ continue to be present in the bread and wine even after Mass is concluded.
+The Catholic Church believes that the body and blood of Christ continue to be present in the bread and wine even after Mass is concluded.
 Therefore, a tabernacle serves as a secure and sacred place in which to store the Blessed Sacrament for carrying to the sick and others who cannot participate in Mass, or as a focus for the prayers of those who visit the church.

 The renewal of the Roman-rite liturgy following the Second Vatican Council (see Mass of Paul VI) highlighted the primacy of the Eucharistic celebration.
 This liturgical renewal determined that the altar should be "truly the centre to which the attention of the whole congregation of the faithful naturally turns".
 Before Vatican II, Mass was often celebrated directly in front of the tabernacle.
 After Vatican II the altar for the celebration of Mass now stands on its own, and the tabernacle is given its own, usually smaller altar, or is placed on a nearby pedestal or in its own separate chapel.
 This allows the faithful to focus on the celebration of the Eucharistic action during Mass while providing the tabernacle with a place that fosters prayer and meditation outside of Mass.

 The same Instruction lays down that:

 Tabernacles have generally been made of metal (such as bronze or brass), or sometimes of heavy wood.
 They are traditionally lined in white cloth (often silk), and are always securely lockable and affixed or bolted to a support structure.
 Some tabernacles are veiled when the Eucharist is present in them.
 These veils are often made of a cloth in the liturgical colour of the day or season, thus matching the priest's vestments.